Minor in Civic and Social Responsibility

 By integrating theory and practice, students will explore the ethical dimensions of civic responsibility, develop leadership skills, and analyze the role of institutions and communities in addressing societal challenges.

 Note: This minor replaces the Certificate of Community Engagement.
-For students who entered Stetson before Fall 2025 and are completing the certificate instead of this minor, see here for the certificate's requirements.
+For students who entered Stetson before Fall 2025 and are completing the certificate instead of this minor, check out the certificate's requirements

 Overview of Requirements